Music Education that’s

 Children learn through experience.
 Concepts and skills are introduced in games and songs without labeling or explaining.
 Once a concept is mastered, it can be labeled and it becomes a dramatic discovery moment.

-The Let's Play Music curriculum is centered on the teachings of the music masters Kodaly, Orff, and Dalcroze.
-These men were revolutionists who changed the attitudes of teaching music to children.
+The Let's Play Music curriculum is centered on the teachings of the music masters Kodaly, Orff, and Dalcroze, as well as Edwin Gordon's Learning Sequence in Music.
+They are revolutionists who changed the attitudes of teaching music to children.
 Their philosophies are at the heart of our curriculum and you will see their methodologies in each detailed lesson plan.

 In the Kodály Method children are first introduced to musical concepts through playful, natural experience.
 He emphasized the use of folk songs in all early music education, stating that they are the ‘mother tongue’ for teaching music.
 Melodic patterning, the repetition of certain notes in a row, trains both the ear and the eye to read the patterns on the staff.
 Adding solfege hand signs and syllables further enhanced the learning experience.
 He used both folk music and songs that are based on the pentatonic scale to help teach the art of singing in tune.